HL7/smart-app-launch/input/pages/example-brands.md

 * Has locations in/around 12 cities
 * Provides EHR for independent affiliates (distinctly branded sites like "ExampleHealth Physicians of Madison" or "ExampleHealth Community Hospital")

-The configuration below establishes a single Organiztion for ExampleHealth, with a single portal associated with two FHIR endpoints (one R2, one R4).
+The configuration below establishes a single Organization for ExampleHealth, with a single portal associated with two FHIR endpoints (one R2, one R4).
 There are also Organizations for the affiliated providers, each indicating a `partOf`  relationship with ExampleHealth.

 Based on this configuration, a patient app might display the following cards to a user: